Perfluorooctanoic acid: Industry and legal actions

+Jersey

 The government of Jersey signed a confidential agreement with 3M in 2005, agreeing to not pursue legal claims for £2.6m.
 Jersey must assist 3M in the defense of future claims.

-A source told the Guardian that Jersey needed 3M's permission to proceed with blood tests to avoid 3M punitive measures.
+A source told The Guardian that Jersey needed 3M's permission to proceed with blood tests to avoid 3M punitive measures.
 "The state got an agreement to do individual blood tests, but not screening, as that could be the first step towards a possible class action lawsuit."